lliurex/lliuwin/README.md

-# WubiUEFI
+# LLiuWin

 ## Introduction

+Forked from wubiefi.

-Wubi is the Windows Ubuntu Installer.
-Wubi installs Ubuntu inside a file within a windows partition, and thus it does not require CD burning or dedicated partitions, yet the installation is a dual boot setup identical to a normal installation.
+LliuWin is the Windows Ubuntu Installer.
+LliuWin installs LliureX inside a file within a windows partition, and thus it does not require CD burning or dedicated partitions, yet the installation is a dual boot setup identical to a normal installation.

 For more information see: https://github.com/hakuna-m/wubiuefi/wiki